Styrenix Performance Materials Ltd

 Business Overview:[1]

-Company is a producer of Absolac (ABS) and Absolan (SAN) in India.
+Company produces Absolac (ABS) and Absolan (SAN) in India.
 ABS is a plastic resin produced from acrylonitrile, butadiene and styrene, used for manufacturing home appliances, automobiles, consumer durables and machinery.
 Absolan is a polymerized plastic resin produced from styrene and acrylonitrile, and mainly used for products such as lighting, stationery, novelties, refrigerators and cosmetic packing.
 It also manufactures Polystyrene which is used for food service and packaging, refrigerator components, electronic goods housings, etc.

 • Face Value 10.0